Eric89GXL/scitran/README.md

 In either case, you can now check out your local instance at [https://localhost:8443](https://localhost:8443)!

-Your first run of `live.sh` will take quite awhile to install; subsequent runs will be much faster.<br>
+Your first run of `live.sh` will take quite awhile to install; subsequent runs will be much faster.
-This script will start everything it needs (nginx, mongo, uwsgi) and shut them off when you quit (Control-C).
+This script will start everything it needs (nginx, mongo, uwsgi) and run them until you quit (Control-C).

 ### Managing processes